deankuo/Taiwan-Manifesto-Analysis-A-ML-Approach/README.md

-# Electoral Reform and Campaign Tactics: A Machine Learning Analysis of Taiwanese Legislative Candidates’ Manifestos
+# The Impact of Electoral Reform on Legislative Election Strategies: A Machine Learning Approach

-This folder contains all of the data and scripts written by PENG-TING KUO at Political Science Department at NTU for the purpose of his master dissertation: *Electoral Reform and Campaign Tactics: A Machine Learning Analysis of Taiwanese Legislative Candidates’ manifestos*.
+This folder contains all of the data and scripts written by Peng-Ting Kuo at Political Science Department at NTU for the purpose of his master dissertation: *The Impact of Electoral Reform on Legislative Election Strategies: A Machine Learning Approach*.

 ## Repository Configuration